takuseno/d3rlpy/README.md

 ```

 These are the design principles of d3rlpy:
-- This library is designed for practical projects unlike the many other RL libraries.
+- d3rlpy is designed for practical projects unlike the many other RL libraries.
-- This library is not focusing on reproducing RL papers.
+- d3rlpy is not focusing on reproducing RL papers.
-- This library is adding more techniques than the original implementations.
+- d3rlpy is adding more techniques than the original implementations.

 ## scikit-learn compatibility
 This library is designed as if born from scikit-learn.